Shard polytopes: Introduction

 where the sum is indexed by all arcs $\arc \eqdef (a, b, A, B)$ such that $J \conn (A \cup \{a, b\})$. \end{proposition}

 In fact, we prove that all deformed permutahedra decompose in terms of shard polytopes.

-\begin{proposition} Any deformed permutahedron has a unique decomposition as a Minkowski sum and difference of dilated shard polytopes (up to translation). \end{proposition}
+\begin{proposition}[see \cref{prop:shardPolytopeBasis}] Any deformed permutahedron has a unique decomposition as a Minkowski sum and difference of dilated shard polytopes (up to translation). \end{proposition}

-In other words, \cref{prop:main6,prop:main8} give the exchange matrices between the two linear bases of the type cone of the braid arrangement given by the set of faces of the standard simplex and the set of translated shard polytopes.
-From \cref{prop:main6,prop:main8}, one can also deduce the matrices that transform the right hand sides of deformed permutahedra into their shard polytope coefficients, and \viceversa.
+In other words, just as the faces of the standard simplex form a linear basis of the type cone of the braid arrangement that is adapted to its subarrangements, the translated shard polytopes form a linear basis of the type cone of the braid arrangement that is adapted to its quotient fans.
+Moreover, \cref{prop:main6,prop:main8} give the exchange matrices between these two bases.
+From \cref{prop:main6,prop:main8}, one can also deduce the matrices that transform the heights of deformed permutahedra into their shard polytope coefficients, and \viceversa.

 \para{PS-quotientopes revisited} These parametrizations of deformed permutahedra enable us in particular to prove that our construction recovers and explains that of V.~Pilaud and F.~Santos~\cite{PilaudSantos-quotientopes}.
 Indeed, the quotientopes of~\cite{PilaudSantos-quotientopes} are parametrized by so-called {forcing dominant functions}~$f : 2^{[n]} \to \R_{>0}$.
 We show that, regardless of the forcing dominant function used in the construction, the resulting quotientope can be obtained with the construction of \cref{coro:main3}.